goyal-aman/goyal-aman.github.io/hello/content/blog/Why Relational Databases Struggle with Long-Tail Data.md

 +++
-title = "Why Relational Databases Struggle with Long-Tail Data" date = "2025-11-10" description = "Short writeup on why relational databases when data access pattern has long tail" tags = [
+title = "The Long-Tail Problem: Where Relational Databases Start to Creak" date = "2025-11-10" description = "Short writeup on why relational databases when data access pattern has long tail" tags = [